 The manager of the book store then wrapped up the Q & A and the autographing would take place.
 We were told to form a line up to the signing table and to limit the amount of books for the author to sign also ‘please, no photographs.’

 Everyone quietly got in line and then the rules got thrown out the window.
 Someone brought a whole stack of Michael Connelly books to be signed.
 They must have brought a Sherpa with them to carry them all.
 I could see flashes out of the corner of my eye of pictures being taken.

 Michael Connelly Book Signing in Chicago IL

 All summer long I was engrossed in reading about Jack McEvoy, Mikey Haller and Harry Bosch in our ever growing collection of Michael Connelly books.
 Silke was finding them hard to put down now as well and we always had a book or two with us.
-Silke reads at a much faster pace then I and can go through a book in a couple of days when she really gets into them.
+She reads at a much faster pace than I and goes through a book in a couple of days when she is really into the story.

-I’m glad I found his book when I did, Michael Connelly’s writing saved my sanity and possibly my relationship during a very trying time in my life.
+I’m glad I found Michael Connelly books when I did, his writing saved my sanity and possibly my relationship during a very trying time in my life.

 Thank you Michael Connelly!

 Do you have a favorite author or book series?
 Scroll down to leave us a comment below.
 We would love to hear your thoughts on books, unemployment, weekend trips and what helps you save your sanity.